NANITH777/Text_Classification/README.md

 ## Conclusion

 This project demonstrates the power of combining traditional word embeddings (Word2Vec, GloVe) with advanced transformer models (BERT) to solve text classification tasks effectively.
-With its user-friendly interface, it is accessible for both technical and non-technical users.( NANITH 777)
+With its user-friendly interface, it is accessible for both technical and non-technical users.